 Axon Optics Lens:

 - Bad light vs good light: One key component of effective migraine glasses is the balance of light.
-The “bad” light should be filtered out, but you want to let as much good light through your indoor lenses as possible.
-Axon lenses let 20-70% more good light in than other varied generic lenses on the market.
+The "bad" light should be filtered out, but you want to let as much good light through your indoor lenses as possible.
+Avulux lenses lets over 70% of soothing green light through while blocking up to 97% of the most harmful light.

-- Extras: When you order migraine glasses from Axon Optics, you will receive your glasses in a hard protective eyeglass case.
-You will also get a microfiber pouch and a 1 year warranty.
-All non-prescription frames have a 100% money back guarantee and a no-questions-asked return policy within 30 days.
-Feel free to try them out.
+- Extras: When you order migraine glasses from Axon Optics, you will receive your glasses in an eyeglass case.
+You will also get a microfiber pouch.
+All non-prescription frames are under our Axon Money-Back Guarantee.

 - Research: Our company was founded by a neuro-ophthalmologist, photonics researcher, and optical entrepreneur.
 Axon founder, Dr. Katz, has treated literally thousands of patients with light sensitivity and/or migraine.
 We use profits from Axon Optics to fund additional research for new products related to migraine and light sensitivity.
-This means that each pair of migraine glasses you buy from Axon, you are actually contributing to further research to develop products that bring relief to people who suffer from migraine and light sensitivity.
+This means that each pair of migraine glasses you buy from Axon, you are actually contributing to further research to develop products that help people with migraine and light sensitivity.

 Could Glasses for Migraine Help Me With my Migraines?

 Now for the big question.
-Could migraine glasses help relieve your migraine?
+Could migraine glasses help you?

-For those who don't see results, we do have a return policy.
-As you’ve seen here, just because a product claims to be an FL-41 lens, that doesn’t mean they are the updated lenses from Axon Optics that have done so well in studies.
-The term FL-41 gets tossed around a lot, but we’d recommend you don’t take a chance on lenses from unfamiliar sources without documented, published research.
+For those who don't see results, we have an easy return policy.
+As you've seen here, just because a product claims to be a lens for migraine, that doesn't mean they have a lens that aligns with the most recent science on light, migraine, and pain.
+The term FL-41 gets tossed around a lot, but we'd recommend you don't take a chance on lenses from unfamiliar sources without documented, published research.

 What are Migraine Glasses Users Saying?